rubiin/ultimate-nest/README.md

 Copy sample env file and adjust the connection settings and other settings(jwt,redis,mail,etc) respectively on sample env file

+> [!NOTE]
-`Note`: Env files are kept in env folder.
+> Env files are kept in env folder.
 The config validation allows 4 environment ['dev', 'prod', 'test','stage'].
-The env file name
-should be of format .env.[environment]
+> The env file name should be of format .env.[environment]
 Ex. (.env.dev).
-The env to use should be provided while running any script as NODE_ENV=dev npm run dev
+The env to use should be provided while running any script as
+> NODE_ENV=dev npm run dev

 Start local Postgres server and run `npx cross-env NODE_ENV=dev just migrate` to apply migrations